0-Sandman/Sandswept/README.md

 			<td><img src="https://i.postimg.cc/yY6kR6Qb/tex-Shrine-Of-Ruin2.png" width="64"/></td>
 			<td>
 				<b>Shrine of Ruin</b><br>
-				Give 10 common items to corrupt the next stage, making it a simulacrum variant that exclusively drops void items and spawns void enemies.<br>
+				Sacrifice <b>10</b> random common items to corrupt the next stage, making it a simulacrum variant that exclusively drops void items and spawns void enemies.<br>
 				<b>Details:</b> Usable only once, can only spawn once per stage, can only spawn on stages &ge; 2, costs 45 credits.
 The combat director gets <b>100%</b> more credits and interactable credits are reduced by <b>55%</b>.
 			</td>
 		</tr>